The best laptop for UX design in 2023

 RAM - In short

 Since the price of RAM is relatively low, you can get a good amount of RAM for a relatively low price.
-Therefore, I advise you to go for 16 GB of RAM for your new laptop.
+Therefore, I advise you to go for at least 16 GB of RAM for your new laptop.